 “What did the doctors say?
 Anything they can do, Marie?”

-I knew hopelessness and helplessness about the future were two important signs of depression, for both of them, but that information was kept to myself because bringing it up wouldn’t be particularly helpful.
+I knew hopelessness and helplessness about the future were two important signs of depression, for both of them.
+That information was kept to myself however because bringing it up wouldn’t be particularly helpful.

 “Do you think Bob is depressed?”
 I asked, probing a little further in order to fill in the psychiatric gaps in his clinical picture.

 “When he first became forgetful Bob was aware enough to know he was losing it, and it was getting worse.
-It was depressing to both of us.
+It depressed both of us.
 After a while, however, he stopped getting more depressed and leveled out.
 The doctors told me it was because Bob couldn’t remember the things he had forgotten anymore, so it didn’t bother him.”

 He would be oblivious to the process unfolding but Marie would have to watch it happen, day by saddening day.
 “Witnessing him deteriorate on a daily basis is depressing to me!”